CENTER FOR PERFECTION STUDIES: CONTINUITY•SYMMETRY•HARMONY GOALS.July 2022

 THIS PAGE: CHECKLIST.|.FOOTNOTES | .REFERENCES | .EMAILS | IM | PARTICIPATE. | Zzzz’s

-Is it infinitesimal building block of the Universe?
+Is it an infinitesimal building block of the Universe?

 by Bruce E. Camber (between particle physics and the Planck scale)